jibbs1703/King-County-House-Prices/README.md

-# HOUSE PRICE PREDICTION (KING COUNTY, WASHINGTON)
+# HOUSE PRICE PREDICTION (KING COUNTY, WA)

 ## Overview

 In this project a linear regression analysis on the [King County Housing Data](https://github.com/Amberlynnyandow/dsc-1-final-project-online-ds-ft-021119/tree/master/kc_house_data.csv) is performed.
 The goal is to explore the dataset and generate a model to predict the price of Houses in King County in Washington State.
-This analysis and the results that follow is of importance to homeowners, realtors and other stakeholders in the King County Housing Market.
+This analysis and the results that follow is of importance to homeowners, realtors, legislators and other stakeholders in the King County Housing Market as they would be able to gain insights into the determinants of house prices in their local housing market.

 ## Model Assumptions

 The linear regression model operates under the following assumptions:
 - Regression residuals must be normally distributed
 - The dependent variable and the independent variable have a linear relationship.